dagraham/etm-dgraham/README.md

 Type character: **%**

-A record is, well, a record of something that the user wants to remember.
+A record of something that the user wants to remember.
 The userid and password for a website would be an example.
 A journal entry for vacation day is another example.

 - The `@s` is optional and, if given, is interpreted as the datetime to which the record applies.
 - Records without `@s` entries might be used to record personal information such as account numbers, recipies or other such information not associated with a particular datetime.